yutai-teahouse/yutai-teahouse/README.md

 ## License

 This responsitory is licensed under both Anti-996 license and GPL v2 license.
-In case of conflicts, the Anti-996 license shall prevail.
+In case of contradiction, the Anti-996 license shall prevail.
 See `LICENSE-GPLv2` and `LICENSE-Anti996` for detail.

 ## FAQs